Nav25oct/aas/elasticLogAnalytics.md

 Logstash has a larger footprint, but provides a broad array of input, filter, and output plugins for collecting, enriching, and transforming data from a variety of sources.
 Filebeat, and the other members of the Beats family, acts as a lightweight agent deployed on the edge host, pumping data into Logstash for aggregation, filtering and enrichment as seen in diagram below.

+#### Note
-**** Note:**** In a typical use case, Filebeat runs on a separate machine from the machine running your Logstash instance.
+In a typical use case, Filebeat runs on a separate machine from the machine running your Logstash instance.
 Many filebeat agents stream data to a single logstash machine.